sharmazan/42_philosophers/README.md

 ## Resources
 man and ChatGPT to read about the functions to work with threads.
-AI was used to create a test suite, but not for the project's code itself.
+AI was used to create a test suite and fix norminette errors.

 ### Notes
 ```